-The headteacher will be responsible for:
+The Executive Headteacher and Head of School will be responsible for:

-- The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring pupils are taught about British values through the curriculum. - Ensuring the school is a safe space in which pupils can understand and discuss sensitive topics, including terrorism and extremism, and are able to challenge these ideas. - Undertaking a risk assessment to determine whether pupils are at risk of being drawn into terrorism. - Identifying extremist risks in the local area. - Ensuring any visitors and speakers at the school are appropriate and vetted prior to them having access to pupils. - Ensuring appropriate prevent training is undertaken by each member of staff.
+- The overall implementation and management of this policy. - Ensuring every staff member is familiar with the scope of this policy. - Ensuring pupils are taught about British values through the curriculum. - Ensuring that the teaching of the school curriculum encourages learners to respect other people, with particular regard to the protected characteristics set out in the Equality Act 2010. - Ensuring the school is a safe space in which pupils can understand and discuss sensitive topics, including terrorism and extremism, and are able to challenge these ideas. - Undertaking a risk assessment which assesses how their learners or staff may be at risk of being radicalised into terrorism, including online. - Identifying extremist risks in the local area. - Ensuring that the school's safeguarding policies set out clear protocols for ensuring that any visiting speakers, whether invited by staff or by children themselves, are suitable and appropriately supervised. - Ensuring that invited speakers do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - Ensuring appropriate prevent training is undertaken by each member of staff. - Ensuring DSLs or Prevent leads receive in-depth training, including on extremist and terrorist ideologies, how to make referrals and how to work with Channel panels updated at least every two years. - Ensuring the school has robust procedures for sharing information, both internally and externally. - Having measures in place to prevent their facilities being exploited by radicalisers. - Ensuring that policies relating to the appropriate use of IT equipment and networks contain specific reference to the Prevent duty.